 What follows is an ad-hoc list of topical research areas for projects.
-I am happy to work with anyone in the research fields of cybersecurity/networking/distributed systems/blockchain/legal technology etc and of course in many of the topic areas listed here.
+I am happy to work with anyone in the research fields of cybersecurity/networking/distributed systems/blockchain and other areas.
+These are previous/current topic areas over the years.

 1999/2000 – Networking